hclimente/hclimente.github.io/_posts/2025-10-12-agentic-workflows.md

 During training, the model got used to see these two together.
 Old habits die hard.

 To account for this, I needed to thoroughly validate and process the model's output before using it.

 First, by examining failure cases by hand, I learnt which **preprocessing operations** might be needed often.
-A common case was removing leading and trailing backticks.
+A common case was removing the leading and trailing backticks, as shown above.
+Another common case was failing to produce a valid JSON, which led me to refine the prompt by being more explicit about the expected format.

 Second, I thorougly **verified** that the response had the expected properties: keys were the expected ones, the values had the right types, the DOI looked like a DOI, etc. Otherwise, the step would fail.
-And third, the pipeline would be **robust to errors**.
-In particular, when the response verification fails, we will simply roll the dice again and cross out fingers that this time the model behaves.
+For this task, [Pydantic](https://pydantic.dev/) was an invaluable ally, allowing me to [define exactly](https://github.com/hclimente/nf-papers-please/blob/main/bin/common/models.py) what the LLM's response should look like, and validating it with a few lines of code.

+Third, the pipeline needs to be **robust to errors** caused by unexpected responses.
+In particular, LLM-powered steps are allowed to fail a few times before giving up.
+Furthermore, because API calls are precious, each step tries to savage the parts of the batched-response that were valid, and only re-requests the invalid parts.
 But if the same input always produces the wrong answer, we will need to examine it by hand.

-Which leads us to, forth and last, **thoroughly logging** each step, to ensure swift debugging.
+Which leads us to, forth and last, a **modular design** was key.
+Each step is isolated from the others, so that debugging and fixing issues is straightforward.
+And throrough logging within each step ensured swift debugging.

 # Further reading